 We do not want to be like Israel and “forget” the Lord and all he’s done (e.g., Judges 8:34; Ps.
 106:21; Hos.
 8:14).
 One of the beauties of corporate worship is coming together as God’s people to recite what God has done.
 Don Carson is right:

 Believers who spend no time reviewing and pondering in their minds what God has done, whether they are alone and reading their Bibles or joining with other believers in corporate adoration, should not be surprised if they rarely sense that God is near.

 Journaling is another means of “pondering what God has done,” of tangibly recording his unwarranted grace in my life.
 The words you write will either serve to spur you on toward greater faithfulness or will be a haunting reminder of an ungrateful life.

-6. To keep a collection of odds and ends.
+6. Journal to Keep a collection of Odds and Ends

 Andrew Bonar, famously remembered for the memoirs of his friend Robert Murray M’Cheyne, also maintained a journal.
 Bonar outlived his friend by more than 50 years yet never lost his childlike humility.
 Even at 82 years old he wrote as an inexperienced disciple before God—prone to discouragement in ministry with death about him, yet pleading for greater zeal in service to the Lord.
 Although he probably never set out to do so, Bonar has encouraged countless believers toward greater devotion to Christ through his journal.